The Conservation Behavior Research Lab

 My current project as a post-doc at the Conservation Behavior Research Lab focuses on gathering insights from the movement patterns of multiple tracked species in order to improve conservation planning throughout the country, in collaboration with the Israel Nature and Parks Authority (INPA).
 In my limited spare time, I find pleasure in bird-watching, meditation, and playing music.

-Yael Lehnardt (PhD student, Clore fellow)
+Yael Lehnardt (Post-doc fellow)

 I am a birder.
 As such, I have spent countless hours in the field, following both birds and bird researchers, getting familiar with ecological and behavioral research.
 Since I was 11 years old I volunteered at the Jerusalem Bird Observatory and eventually this hobby of mine became a way of life.
 Birding has been a common thread in many of my decisions, habits and interests.